neijrr/nextcloud_passwords_handbook_ru/Administrators/Backups/Server-Migration.md

     ```
     scp ./migration.json user@newserver.org:/path/to/new/nextcloud/
     ```
-6. Now log onto your new server and open the Nextcloud directory
+5. Now log onto your new server and open the Nextcloud directory
-7. Restore the server secret from step 2.
+6. Import the backup file (use the file name from step 5)
     ```
-    ./occ config:system:set secret --value=<server secret> --type=string
-    ```
-8. Import the backup file (use the file name from step 5)
-    ```
     ./occ passwords:backup:import migration.json.gz
     ```
-9. Restore the backup file with
+7. Restore the backup file with
     ```
     ./occ passwords:backup:restore migration
     ```